John Knowles (antitrinitarian): Life

 A short paper of arguments for the deity of Christ, sent by Eaton to Chester from Dukinfield, was published by Knowles in 1650, with his own reply.
-The pamphlet purports to have been ‘printed by T. N.’ for Gyles Calvert, the publisher of unorthodox theology; and in July 1650 John Whittell, girdler, of Milk Street, London, was brought before the council of state on the charge of having caused it to be printed.
+The pamphlet purports to have been ‘printed by T. N.’ for Gyles Calvert, the publisher of unorthodox theology, and in July 1650, John Whittell, girdler, of Milk Street, London, was brought before the council of state on the charge of having caused it to be printed.
 Replies were published by Eaton (1650 and 1651), and by Thomas Porter of Whitchurch, Shropshire (1651).
 The imprimatur of Porter's pamphlet, entitled ‘A Serious Exercitation,’ is dated 26 December 1650, and by that time Knowles was ‘late preacher at Chester.’
-He appears to have returned to Gloucester, for on 19 November 1650 the mayor of that city was directed by the council of state to examine witnesses on oath respecting Knowles's preaching against the divinity of Christ.
+He appears to have returned to Gloucester, for on 19 November 1650, the mayor of that city was directed by the council of state to examine witnesses on oath respecting Knowles's preaching against the divinity of Christ.
 He moved to Pershore, Worcestershire, where he lived some fifteen years as ‘a professed minister.’

-At Pershore he was apprehended on 9 April 1665 by Thomas Windsor Hickman, 7th Baron Windsor, and imprisoned first at Worcester, and then in the Gatehouse Prison, Westminster, on 23 May.
-Papers found in his house were made the basis of charges of heresy; he had been invited on 5 June 1662 by H. Hed of Huntingdon to meet Christopher Crell, the exiled Polish antitrinitarian, at Oxford; on 19 November 1664 he had been invited to London by Thomas Firmin.
+At Pershore, he was apprehended on 9 April 1665, by Thomas Windsor Hickman, 7th Baron Windsor, and imprisoned first at Worcester and then in the Gatehouse Prison, Westminster, on 23 May.
+Papers found in his house were made the basis of charges of heresy; he had been invited on 5 June 1662, by H. Hed of Huntingdon to meet Christopher Crell, the exiled Polish antitrinitarian, at Oxford; on 19 November 1664, he had been invited to London by Thomas Firmin.
 Letters from his friends were construed as implying that he was ready to countenance sedition.
 A collection on behalf of the Polish exiles was thought to be really for English rebels.
 On 23 June and again on 7 July he petitioned (writing also to George Monck, 1st Duke of Albemarle) for liberty to go out on bail, as the plague was then raging in London.
 His petition was repeated on 2 February 1666, and he gained his liberty soon afterwards.
-On his release he mixed in controversial talk with London clergy, who respected his learning and sincerity.
-With his publication in reply to Justification onely upon a Satisfaction (1668) by Robert Ferguson he drops out of notice.
-A pamphleteer of 1698 states that he bequeathed books to a library at Gloucester.
+On his release, he mixed in controversial talk with the London clergy, who respected his learning and sincerity.
+With his publication in reply to Justification onely upon a Satisfaction (1668) by Robert Ferguson, he drops out of notice.
+A pamphleteer from 1698 states that he bequeathed books to a library in Gloucester.